 In the January Financing Transaction, the Company sold to the investors 9,201,684 shares of common stock, together with warrants to purchase 4,600,842 shares of common stock, for aggregate gross proceeds of approximately \$11,000,000, before commissions and offering expenses.
 Each warrant is exercisable for five years from the date of issuance and has an exercise price of \$1.75 per share, subject to adjustment from time to time for stock splits or combinations, stock dividends, stock distributions, recapitalizations and other similar transactions.
 In the event the Company issues shares of its common stock or common stock equivalents in a financing transaction after the January Financing Transaction at a price below the then prevailing warrant exercise price, the exercise price of the warrants will be adjusted downward to the price at which the Company issues the common stock or common stock equivalents.
-Additionally, the warrants contain a net-cash settlement feature which gives the warrant holder the right to net-cash settlement using the Black-Scholes valuation model in the event certain transactions occur.
-The Company will apply guidance in ASC 815-40 to account for the net-cash settlement provision of the warrants which will result in a portion of the net proceeds of the January Financing Transaction being recorded as a derivative liability.
+Additionally, the warrants contain a net-cash settlement feature which gives the warrant holder the right to net-cash settlement using the Black-Scholes valuation model in the event which will result in a portion of the net proceeds of the January Financing Transaction being recorded as a derivative liability.
 Thereafter, the fair value of this derivative liability will be calculated each reporting period and the liability adjusted through charges or credits to the statements of operations.
 Non-employee directors of the Company invested a total of \$402,000 in the January Financing Transaction.
 The Company's placement agents for the January Financing Transaction earned commissions of approximately \$1,100,000.